angjelonuho/store/README.md

-# store
+# Mini E-Comerce
- this is a store
+This is a small e-comerce project